PeonyMuds/PeonyMuds.github.io/markdown/CellThawing.md

 3. Retrieve the coated plate from the incubator and place it in the hood.

 ### Fetching Frozen Cells:
-1. Gather necessary equipment (foam box, tweezer, knitted gloves) and head to the cell storage room.
+1. Gather necessary equipment (foam box, tweezer, knitted gloves).
-2. Retrieve the desired cell rack from the tank using PPE gloves and place it in the foam box.
+2. Properly using PPE gloves, retrieve the desired cryovials of cells from the rack and place the vials in the foam box.
-3. Locate and extract the desired cryovial of cells using the coordinates from the Dropbox file.
+   - *Note*: place the rack in the foam box to collect liquid nitrogen for later use to short-termly store the retrieved cryovials.
+Alternatively, if your cells aren't stored in liquid nitrogen, use a beaker of warm water with foam floats for the cryovials.

 ### Thawing
 1. Thaw the cryovial of cells in the prepared warm water bath.